civil-society-dev/civilsociety.dev/content/learning/linux/index.md

 This accessibility aligns with civil society's commitment to inclusion and equitable access to technological tools.

-### 5. Sovereignty and Control
+### 5. Self-Determination and Control

-Perhaps most importantly, Linux enables genuine sovereignty over computing infrastructure:
+Perhaps most importantly, Linux enables genuine self-determination over computing infrastructure:

 - Organizations can inspect and modify any aspect of their systems
 - Technical knowledge builds internal capacity rather than dependency